TheGreatKel/JW-Stats/README.md

 ## Conclusion
-This was a fun project where I got to learn a lot about my data with a few Python Data Science Libraries.
+This was a fun project where I got to learn a lot about my data with the help of a few Python Data Science Libraries.